War of the Gods (comics): Prologue

-Main story
+Plot

 Worldwide, ancient gods suddenly begin trying to destroy the Earth and each other.
-While the ancient Roman gods wage war with the Greek gods, the Egyptian, West African, Germanic, Mesopotamian and Thanagarian gods each want to recreate the world in their own images, and attack the superheroes who stand in their way.
+While the ancient Roman gods wage war with the Greek gods, the Egyptian, West African, Germanic, Mesopotamian and Thanagarian gods each want to recreate the world in their own images and attack the superheroes who stand in their way.
 Unknown to them, it is in fact the sorceress Circe who has led each of them to wage war on each other, so she can destroy the Earth goddess Gaea.
 With the threat of Wonder Woman stopping her, Circe makes sure she has her hands busy fighting Captain Marvel, under the influence of the Roman Gods, before he destroys the Greek Gods.
 Son of Vulcan was originally asked to be the Roman God's champion, but he declined.

 Meanwhile, Black Adam recruits the Suicide Squad to help him launch an attack on Circe's fortress.
 The fight leads Circe to Themyscira, where after a confrontation, she kills Wonder Woman by turning her back into clay.
 While this happens, New Olympus is moved to Earth, where it ends up threatening Earth and all of existence.
 The superheroes convince the gods of every mythology to lay down their arms and join them in facing the true enemy manipulating them, revealed to the gods to be Circe.
-After Captain Marvel is freed from the Roman gods' influence and Wonder Woman is brought back to life, Gaea regains her strength and the fight leads to Circe.
+After Captain Marvel is freed from the Roman gods' influence with Shazam's help and Wonder Woman is brought back to life, Gaea regains her strength and the fight leads to Circe.
 In the battle, Circe is taken from Olympus to the Tomb of Cronus where she faces Wonder Woman and Donna Troy.
-Using the Talisman, Circe (who is blasting energy at Wonder Woman, who channels it into the dimensional star field material of Donna's costume) is absorbed and in turn her power fails causing her body to rapidly age and die, which in turn sets free Hecate's disembodied soul.
+Using the Talisman, Circe (who is blasting energy at Wonder Woman, who channels it into the dimensional star field material of Donna's costume) is absorbed and in turn her power fails causing her body to rapidly age and die which in turn sets free Hecate's disembodied soul.
 Hecate tries to take possession of Diana, but is destroyed by the Lasso of Truth.
 In the end, the War of the Gods is finally over, but at the price of Hermes', Eris', Son of Vulcan, and Harmonia's lives, as well as Circe herself (although she would return later by unknown means).
 Eris would also return later, albeit briefly during Phil Jimenez's tenure as writer and artist on Wonder Woman.